francescoimola/my-site/_notes/works/tedx-greenwich.md

 title: TEDx University of Greenwich
 description: Digital and Stage design for TEDx University of Greenwich, 2019-2021
 ---
 For _Journeys_, the 2021 iteration of TEDx University of Greenwich, I collaborated with a small team of filmmakers, producers, and theatre experts.
-We designed and produced a TEDx sign and two stage panels (green screens where the the Virtual Production team "projected" background animations).
-These elements were central to the set design and served to filmmakers, who implemented cutting-edge Virtual Production techniques to film the event—in a way that had never been done before for any TEDx talk.
+We designed and produced a TEDx sign and two green-screen-fitted stage panels.
+These elements were central to the set design and served filmmakers, who implemented cutting-edge Virtual Production techniques to film the event—in a way that had never been done before for any TEDx talk.

 External contractors fabricated the screens while I produced the TEDx sign using a CNC router, theatre paints, lots of patience, and the invaluable help of Greenwich technicians.